100/50 Journey landscape

 J

-Journal Inbox
+Journal inbox

 Build an email-based service where writers email questions about their story to a narrator AI that has their full story bible or glossary loaded as context.
 The narrator replies by email, in a slow and thoughtful format that suits deep story work better than a chat window.
 Writers can compose their own emails or choose from a library of templates for common needs.
 One template is a character question, where the writer describes a scene a character is in and sends a few details, and the narrator replies with a list of questions that character would be asking themselves during that moment.
 Other templates cover setting research, timeline checks, motivation gaps, and dialogue testing.
 The service is for writers who get stuck mid-scene and need a thoughtful prompt to unlock what comes next.